furaizi/coursework-programming-fundamentals/README.md

 ## How to start

-In order to start the application, you need have installed:
+In order to start the application, you need to have installed:
 * JDK 21 or above
 * Maven